kitabisa/mubeng/README.md

 - **HTTP/S & SOCKSv5** proxy protocols apply.
 - **All parameters & URIs are passed**.
 - **Easy to use**: You can just run it against your proxy file, and choose the action you want!
 There is no need for additional configuration.
+- **Cross-platform**: whether you are Windows, Linux, Mac, or even Raspberry Pi, you can run it very well.

 # Why mubeng?